-This course is an introduction to the conceptual framework and functions of accounting.
-Students will gain an understanding of assets, liabilities, and financial statements.
-Topics include valuation theory and its applications to assets and liabilities, concepts of business income, cash-flow analysis, issues of financial reporting and financial literacy.
-(Prerequisite: BUSN101)
+This course is an Introduction to the conceptual framework and functions of accounting that apply to all businesses.
+Students gain an understanding of assets, liabilities, and financial statements.
+Topics include journalizing, T-accounts, accrual and cash accounting, LIFO/FIFO, and basic ratio analysis.
+Students/business owners develop an understanding of debt, equity, inventory, shipping, and fraud while increasing their financial literacy.
+(Pre-requisite: BUSN101)